Executive Council of Ontario: Members of the Executive Council

-Ministers may use the honorific prefix "The Honourable", and starting in June 2025, the post-nominal “E.C.O.”
+As member of the executive council, ministers may use the honorific prefix "The Honourable" while holding office.
+That privilege was extended to former ministers in June 2025.

 Former ministers

-Unlike federal ministers who are appointed privy councillor for life (strictly speaking, for the lifetime of the appointing monarch, but in practice upon the monarch's demise are all reappointed by the successor monarch), provincial ministers are only members of the Executive Council while in office.
+Unlike federal ministers who are appointed privy councillor for life (strictly speaking, for the lifetime of the appointing monarch, but in practice upon the monarch's demise are all reappointed by the successor monarch), provincial ministers are members of the Executive Council only while in office.

-Prior to 2025, former ministers and premiers were not entitled to the honorific prefix "the Honourable" unless they are otherwise entitled for reasons including:
+Prior to 2025, former ministers and premiers were not entitled to the honorific prefix "the Honourable" unless they were otherwise entitled for reasons including: